Estimating Heterogeneous Causal Effect on Networks via Orthogonal Learning: Experiment

-\textbf{Pairwise influence recovery.} We group raw pairwise influence \{\(w_{ij}\)\} into five groups based on their signs and magnitudes to reflect different ideological interaction strength.
+\textbf{Pairwise influence recovery.} We group the true raw pairwise score \{\(w_{ij}\)\} into five groups based on their signs and magnitudes to reflect different ideological interaction strength.
 Figure~\ref{grouped} compares the group-specific distributions of (1) true \(w_{ij}\) (\textbf{True}), (2) estimated \(\hat{w}_{ij}\) using the true nuisance parameters \(m^\star, e^\star\) (\textbf{Oracle}), and (3) estimated \(\hat{w}_{ij}\) using cross-fitted GNN-based nuisance estimators \(\hat{m}, \hat{e}\) (\textbf{GNN}).
 Our method accurately identifies five categories distinguished by intensity and sign of pairwise influence.
-Within each category,our estimator closely matches the true medians and quantiles of $\{{w}_{ij}\}$, while exhibiting slightly larger variance due to expected nuisance-estimation noise.
+Within each category, our estimator closely matches the true medians and quantiles of $\{{w}_{ij}\}$, while exhibiting slightly larger variance due to expected nuisance-estimation noise.

 \textbf{Influential neighbors detection.} For each ego node \( i \), we evaluate our method's performance in identifying its influential neighbors, defined as $i$'s top 20\% of neighbors ranked by the magnitude of their interference coefficients \(\{|\tau_{ij}|\}_{j\in\mathcal{N}_1(i)}\).
 We measure performance using two complementary metrics: (1) \textbf{Recall@K=20\%}: how well the model’s predicted top 20\% neighbors \textit{cover} the true top 20\%; (2) \textbf{NDCG@K=20\%}: how well the model \textit{ranks} its predicted top 20\% neighbors by rewarding higher placement of neighbors with larger true $\{|\tau_{ij}|\}$.
-The formal definitions of the two metrics are in Appendix.
+The formal definitions of the two metrics are in Appendix \ref{appendix_SBM}.
 In addition to Oracle and GNN, we include \textbf{EdgeConv} as a baseline to illustrate performance without adjusting for network confounding.

 Figure~\ref{recall} and \ref{ndcg} show that our method consistently recovers over 80\% of the true top-20\% neighbors of ego nodes on average, and perform closely to oracle estimation.
 Our method improves slightly with increasing temperature $\beta$ due to that higher $\beta$ amplifies the magnitude of spillovers from top neighbors hence making them easier to identify.
 In contrast, EdgeConv performs substantially worse.

 \textbf{Spillover sign recovery.} We evaluate the performance in recovering the spillover signs for each node $i$'s one-hop neighbors using the metric $\frac{1}{|\mathcal{N}_1(i)|}\sum_{j\in \mathcal{N}_1(i)}\mathbf{1}\bigl[\text{sign}(\hat{w}_{ij}) =\text{sign}({w}_{ij})\big]$.
 Figure~\ref{sign} shows the average estimation accuracy across all nodes.
 Our method achieves near-perfect recovery, significantly outperforming EdgeConv.